Kristen Thomson

 Kristen Thomson (born 1966) is a Canadian actress and playwright.
+She has been described as "an icon of Canadian theatre".

+Early life and education

 Thomson was born in Toronto, Ontario.
+She studied drama at the University of Toronto and the National Theatre School of Canada.

+I, Claudia

-She is known for her one-woman play I, Claudia, which was adapted to film in 2004.
+Thomson is known for her one-woman play I, Claudia, which was adapted to film in 2004.
 In that play and film, Thomson plays all of the roles, using masks to change character.

-Thomson received her undergraduate training and University of Toronto's theatre school "University College Drama Program" currently under the tutelage of former Artistic Director of Factory Theatre's Ken Gass.
+The play has been described as a "deeply moving one-woman mask show about the inner life of a pre-adolescent girl".
+It received praise from critics and was popularly successful.

+Awards

 In 2003, Thomson won an ACTRA Award for her performance in I Shout Love (2001), a short film directed by Sarah Polley.
-She has also won three Dora Awards for her stage work.
+She has won four Dora Awards for her stage work.
 Her most recent win was for the Genie Award for Best Performance by an Actress in a Supporting Role in the movie Away From Her.